AI for prediction of prostate cancer progression

 Aim

-The project uses machine learning to analyse big data from previous medical history, including diagnosis codes, biochemical laboratory results and medical registration to find signals to distinguish who will get metastasis among men with prostate cancer.
+The project used machine learning to analyse big data from previous medical history, including diagnosis codes, biochemical laboratory results and medical registration to find signals to distinguish who would get metastasis among men with prostate cancer.

-The projects uses a range of data sets, including text mining of data from medical records – using 15 years of data when accessible.
+The project used a range of data sets, including text mining of data from medical records – using 15 years of data when accessible.

 Participants